-The purpose of this rule is to limit the emissions of nitrogen oxides (NO_x), carbon monoxide (CO), and volatile organic compounds (VOC) from internal combustion engines.
+The purpose of this rule is to limit the emissions of nitrogen oxides (NO_X) , carbon monoxide (CO), and volatile organic compounds (VOC), and sulfur oxides (SO_X) from internal combustion engines.

 This rule applies to any internal combustion engine with a rated brake horsepower greater than 50 horsepower.